League nixes Bluejays hockey jerseys honoring injured officer

 The jerseys donated by a Minnesota company are emblazoned with the words "Waseca Police" and Officer Arik Matson's badge number on the front and his last name above each player's number on the back.

-Although they can't wear the jerseys during games, the players plan to wear them while warming up.
+Although the Bluejays can't wear the jerseys during games, the players plan to wear them while warming up.
 And, at the end of the season, the boys and girls hockey teams will auction the jerseys to raise money for the officer's family.